Paroxysmisch/genome-assembly/dissertation/main.typ

 #pagebreak()

-#set heading(numbering: "A", supplement: "Appendix")
+#set heading(numbering: "A1.", supplement: "Appendix")
 #counter(heading).update(0)

 #show heading.where(level: 1): it => [